nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_retrieve_patient_record.md

 In the event that one of the combinations of parameters are used in a request, an error **MUST** be raised as specified in the error handling table below.
 There are no restrictions on using combinations of top level parameters.

 Examples of queries are available on the [Search examples](accessrecord_structured_development_searchExamples.html) page.

+#### Related problem headers not returned due to search criteria ####

+If a problem is related to another problem using the `relatedProblemHeader` extension it is possible that the related problem header is not returned due to the restrictions of the search criteria.
+It is possible for many problems to be related to each other and if the user needs to fully understand the problem relationships these can be returned by requesting all problems.
+This is done by not specifying a filter for significance or status and putting `includeProblems` in the request.
+This will result in all problems recorded on the GP system being returned and will include all links between problems.

 #### Error handling ####